A gap year, also known as a bridge or sabbatical year, is usually a break in studies taken by students between high school and college.

 [Through my Gap Year] I gained confidence in my ability to adapt to any environment, which made my transition to college much easier.
 I did not have the same anxieties about fitting in and adjusting that I may have otherwise. – Erin, Class of 2020, Public Policy and Cultural Anthropology Major

-It’s up to you to plan your gap year–we don’t have approved or recommended programs.
-But here are just a few resources to help you think about the possibilities.
+It’s up to you to plan your gap year; we don’t have approved or recommended programs.
+We encourage you to check out the Gap Year Association‘s resources to help you think about the possibilities.